elemount/vscode-semantic-search-extension/README.md

 # Semantic Search

 A VSCode extension that provides semantic search capabilities for your codebase.
-Uses ChromaDB for vector storage and integrates with GitHub Copilot through the Language Model Tool API.
+Uses DuckDB with VSS extension for vector storage and Transformers.js for embeddings.
+Integrates with GitHub Copilot through the Language Model Tool API.

 ## Features